kivy/pyobjus/docs/source/pyobjus_ios.rst

     You can now type: open /Users/myName/development/kivy-ios/app-paintapp/paintapp.xcodeproj

-So, if you enter into `app-paintapp` directory you will see that there are ``main.m`` and ``bridge.m``, ``bridge.m`` and other resources.
+So, if you enter the `app-paintapp` directory you will see that there are ``main.m``, ``bridge.m`` and other resources.

 You can open this project with xcode now::

     open /Users/myName/development/kivy-ios/app-paintapp/paintapp.xcodeproj

-So if you have set your developer account, you only need to click play, and app will be deployed on your iOS device.
+If you have setup your developer account, you only need to click play and the app will be deployed on your iOS device.

-This is screenshoot from my iPad
+This is screenshoot from my iPad.

 .. figure::  images/IMG_0322.PNG
    :align:   center